Betelgeuse: Occultations

 Betelgeuse is too far from the ecliptic to be occulted by the major planets, but occultations by some asteroids (which are more wide-ranging and much more numerous) occur frequently.
 A partial occultation by the 19th magnitude asteroid occurred on 2 January 2012.
 It was partial because the angular diameter of the star was larger than that of the asteroid; the brightness of Betelgeuse dropped by only about 0.01 magnitudes.

 The 14th magnitude asteroid 319 Leona was predicted to occult on 12 December 2023, 01:12 UTC.
 Totality was at first uncertain, and the occulation was projected to only last approximately twelve seconds (visible on a narrow path on Earth's surface, the exact width and location of which was initially uncertain due to lack of precise knowledge of the size and path of the asteroid).
 Projections were later refined as more data were analyzed for a totality ("ring of fire") of approximately five seconds and a 60 km wide path stretching from Tajikistan, Armenia, Turkey, Greece, Italy, Spain, the Atlantic Ocean, Miami, Florida and the Florida Keys to parts of Mexico.
-(The serendiptous event would also afford detailed observations of 319 Leona itself.)
-Among other programmes 80 amateur astronomers in Europe alone have been coordinated by astrophysicist Miguel Montargès, et al. of the Paris Observatory for the event.
+(The serendipitous event would also afford detailed observations of 319 Leona itself.)
+Among other programmes 80 amateur astronomers in Europe alone were coordinated by astrophysicist Miguel Montargès, et al. of the Paris Observatory for the event.